mbzuai-oryx/ALM-Bench/Evaluation/README.md

 ## Installation
 We provide installation instructions for:
-- Setting up environments for evaluating LMMs on ALM-Bench
+- Setting up environments for evaluating LMMs on ALM-Bench.
-- GPT-Scoring evaluation for LLM as a judge
-- Image Scrapping code.

 ## Installing the requirements
 Note: Ensure that the following packages are installed.
 Each LMM might have a slightly different requirement for torch and transformer versions; refer to their repositories for the exact versions.